 2. Basis of the sale

-2.2 Any estimate or quotation given by the Seller is an invitation to treat only and is valid for a period of 30 days only or such other period specified by the Seller (unless previously withdrawn by the Seller).
-Any orders issued by the Buyer are subject to acceptance in Writing by the Seller and a binding contract shall not be formed until the Seller has accepted the Buyer's offer in Writing.
+2.2.
+Any estimate or quotation given by the Seller is an invitation to treat only and is valid for a period of 30 days only or such other period specified by the Seller (unless previously withdrawn by the Seller).
+Any orders issued by the Buyer are subject to acceptance by the Seller in accordance with Clause 3.1 and a binding contract shall not be formed until the Seller has accepted the Buyer's offer in accordance with Clause 3.1.

 3. Orders and specifications

-3.7 The Seller reserves the right to make any changes in the specification of the Goods which are required to conform with any applicable safety, statutory or EC requirements or which do not materially affect their quality or performance.
+3.10.
+The Seller reserves the right to make any changes in the specification of the Goods which are required to conform with any applicable safety, statutory or regulatory requirements or which do not materially affect their quality or performance.

-3.8 No order, Drawing or specification may be amended varied or cancelled by the Buyer except with the agreement in Writing of the Seller and on terms that the Buyer shall indemnify the Seller in full against all loss (including Consequential Loss), costs (including the cost of all labour and materials used), damages, charges and expenses incurred by the Seller as a result of such amendment, variation or cancellation.
-The Seller is not bound to agree to any such cancellation and may complete such order even if the Buyer purports to cancel it.
+3.11.
+No order, Drawing or specification may be amended varied or cancelled by the Buyer except with the agreement in Writing of the Seller (acting by a director of the Seller only) and provided that the Buyer shall indemnify the Seller in full against all loss (including Consequential Loss), costs (including the cost of all labour and materials used), damages, charges and expenses incurred by the Seller as a result of such amendment, variation or cancellation.
+The Seller is not bound to agree to any such amendment, variation or cancellation and may complete such order even if the Buyer purports to amend, vary or cancel it.

 4. Trial Basis